 There are several types of pages available to you on the Teachable platform including sales, thank you, and site pages—all of these are customizable.

 You can find your site pages by going to Site > Pages.
+Site pages help you market your school as the storefront for all your available products.
 From there you can choose to preview your page, publish/unpublish your page, edit your page, or delete your page.

-Similarly, you can find your course pages (sales pages, checkout page, and thank you page) by going to Course > Pages and clicking the Edit button to work within a course page.
+Similarly, you can find your product pages (sales pages, checkout page, and thank you page) by going to Course > Course Name > Pages or Coaching > Coaching Name > Pages and clicking the Edit button to work within a product-specific page.

-To add a new block to your page, click the respective Add New Block button on the lefthand side.
-From there, you'll be shown a preview of how that block will look on your page in the page preview.
-Once certain, click the Add button to finalize.
+To add a new block to your page, click the Add New Block button on the left-hand side and choose a block type.
+An explanation of the various block types is listed below.
+From here, a preview of how that block will look on your page will show in the page preview.
+If you like it, click the Add button to accept the block.